jaimenj/the-seo-machine/readme.txt

 Plugin URI: https://jnjsite.com/the-seo-machine-for-wordpress/
 Contributors: jaimenj

-The SEO Machine inside your WordPress.
+A SEO machine to study and improve your WordPress website.

 == Description ==